nsidc/glims-db-refactor/README.md

   by numerous users, including the maintainers of the RGI);
 * Formerly 3-D polygons ("POLYGON Z") will be 2-D ("POLYGON") (requested occasionally by users);
-* Topological errors (self-intersections) in polygons will be fixed.
-This is an item that has been raised in a DAAC User Working Group meeting.
+* Many topological errors (self-intersections) in polygons will be fixed, hour-glass type self-intersections in particular.
+Some errors in non-multi-polygons, e.g. two parts of a polygon meeting at a point but not intersecting, are not seen as errors in some software, and will pass through unchanged.
+Fixing the self-intersections is an item that has been raised in a DAAC User Working Group meeting.
 * Multi-polygons, GeometryCollection objects, and glacier\_id-sharing
   multiple polygons will be split out into single polygons, with the correct IDs, or new IDs, assigned as necessary (RGI request).